Weighted theory of Toeplitz operators on the Bergman space: Introduction

 In \cite{AZ1998}, Axler and Zheng characterized the Toeplitz operators with bounded symbols that act compactly on $\mathcal{A}^2$.
 Their characterization involves the Berezin transform

 where the $k_z$ are the normalized reproducing kernels for $\mathcal{A}^2$ given by

 The work of Axler and Zheng originally addressed the one dimensional situation and has since seen many generalizations, see \cites{E1999, MSW2013,IMW2015,S2007,WX2021}.
 In \cite{E1999}, Engli\v{s} obtained a generalization of Axler and Zheng's result for Bergman spaces of bounded symmetric domains in $\mathbb{C}^n$, which includes the unit ball.
-A version of the result is stated as follows. \begin{theorem}{A}\emph{ Let $u \in L^{\infty}$ and $p \in (1,\infty)$.
-Then $T_u$ is compact on $\mathcal{A}^p$ if and only if $\widetilde{T_u}(z) \rightarrow 0$ as $|z|\rightarrow 1^-$. } \end{theorem}
+A version of the result is stated as follows. \begin{theorem}{A} \emph{ Let $u \in L^{\infty}$ and $p \in (1,\infty)$.
+Then $T_u$ acts compactly on $\mathcal{A}^p$ if and only if $\widetilde{T_u}(z) \rightarrow 0$ as $|z|\rightarrow 1^-$. } \end{theorem}

 Recent attention has been given to weighted bounds for the Bergman projection.
 We say that a function $\sigma$ on $\mathbb{B}_n$ is a weight if it is locally integrable and positive almost everywhere.
-Given a weight $\sigma$ and $p \in (0,\infty)$, we denote by $L^p_{\sigma}$ the space of functions $f$ for which
+Given a weight $\sigma$ and $p \in [1,\infty)$, we denote by $L^p_{\sigma}$ the space of functions $f$ for which

 and write $L^{1,\infty}_{\sigma}$ for the space of functions $f$ for which